danielseanlogan/brainstation_capstone/README.txt

 -	requirements - A text file containing a script which can be run in an anaconda prompt to set up a kernel capable of running all of the notebooks in this project.

+-	cleaned_skin_df - a CSV file containing the cleaned dataframe created by running notebooks 1 and 2.